On average, your neighbors pay $157 a month.See Your Rates

 If you commute in Los Angeles during rush hour, you probably already know this--driving here can be a challenge.
 TomTom ranked Los Angles as having the worst traffic congestion in the United States.
 An average commuter spends an extra 43 minutes per hour stuck in traffic during rush hour commutes lasting 60 minutes.
 And 164 hours per year.
 For commutes longer than 60 minutes even more time is wasted in traffic.

-Moving violations like speeding tickets, at-fault accidents, and drunk driving will add points to your driver's license.
+Moving violations like speeding tickets and accidents will add points to your driver's license.
 And that will give you a bad driving record.
-If this happens, you'll need to get high-risk car insurance for bad drivers.
+If this happens, you may need to buy affordable high-risk car insurance for bad drivers..

 The Los Angeles Superior Court website allows you to pay traffic citations and tells drivers how to contest tickets.

 Los Angeles Police arrested 8,217 drivers for driving under the influence (DUI) in 2013.
 That same year there were 2,394 fatality or injury accidents involving alcohol.